drips-network/docs/docs/using-drips/setting-up-benefits.md

 title: Setting Up Benefits
 ---

-This guide is intended for creators or developers who have set up a Community on Drips and are interested in offering benefits to members.
+This guide is intended for creators or developers who have set up a Community on the Drips webapp and are interested in offering benefits to members.
+However, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

 > If you're a community member who is interested in how to use benefits offered by a community that you hold a member token for, you should instead head over to